airflow-helm/charts/charts/airflow/UPGRADE.md

   2. the installRequirements command only ran at Pod start up, meaning you would have to restart all your pods if you updated the `requirements.txt` in your git repo (which isn't very declarative)

 ### Known Issues:
-- some environments seem to get failures in the scheduler liveness probe, if you encounter scheduler restarts, disable the probe with `scheduler.livenessProbe.enabled` until we fix it (or contribute your fix!)
 - if you want to continue using airflow `1.10.X`, you must enable `airflow.legacyCommands`, but note that not all features of the chart will work (and there is no expectation of full support for `1.10.X`)
 - if you were using `dags.persistence.enabled` but not explicitly setting `dags.persistence.existingClaim`, the name of the PVC will change (meaning your dags will disappear)
   - to fix this, set `dags.persistence.existingClaim` to the value of the previous dags PVC (which will be your Helm RELEASE_NAME)